maxboeck/mxb/src/posts/return-of-the-90s-web/2020-06-18-return-of-the-90s-web.md

 Blogging is gaining popularity again as well, used as a tool for self-marketing or simply to express opinions.
 There are lots of good options for people who want to pick up blogging - either on their own sites or with platforms like [micro.blog](http://micro.blog/), that offer more independence than Medium & Co.

 {% signup "By the way..." %}
-If you're looking to build your own personal site and are interested in things like front-end dev and the JAMStack, you can sign up for my personal email list.
+If you're looking to build your own personal site and are interested in things like front-end dev and Eleventy, you can sign up for my personal email list.
 Get notified whenever I publish something new, unsubscribe anytime.
 {% endsignup %}

 ## Curated Feeds and Discovery